gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists ADR.md

 The shopping module is responsible to create the shopping state with the events and the list provided by the shopping cart module, as well as, managing each shopping session separately, informing when the session was opened and closed.

-The events received by the shopping cart from the webapi doesn't have idempotency because of the property moment is provided by the server.
-This property wasn't got from the mobile app because of each mobile app can provide a different date.
-Manage it can be complex.
+The events received by the shopping cart from the webapi don't have idempotency because the property "moment" is provided by the server.
+This property wasn't got from the mobile app because each mobile app can provide a different date.
+Managing it can be complex.

 ## Final Architecture